harryjjacobs/horrorscopes/README.md

 The idea came from me finding horoscopes funny because of how ridiculously vague they usually are.
-I wanted to make an extreme opposite version where they are as specific as possible (i.e. you will spill a banana milkshake on yor brand new shoes today at 5:36pm), and then it sort of evolved into more horror-related predictions instead for some reason.
+I wanted to make an extreme opposite version where they are as specific as possible (i.e. you will spill a banana milkshake on your brand new shoes today at 5:36pm), and then it sort of evolved into more horror-related predictions instead for some reason.

 ## Project structure